 Answer:

-The above line tells us about Amanda that she doesn’t want to be with anyone.
-Her desire is to be alone like an orphan in a tall tower where nobody can approach her.
+The above line tells us about Amanda she doesn’t want to be with anyone.
+She desires to be alone like an orphan in a tall tower where nobody can approach her.
 She doesn’t even want to be always nagged by her parents and listen to her mother scolding.

 Answer ANY TWO of the following three questions in about 40-50 words each